Does AI Therapy Actually Work? What the Latest Research Says

 Support Between Therapy Sessions

 If you're already seeing a therapist, AI tools can reinforce what you're working on in sessions.
 Practicing CBT thought records, tracking mood patterns, and working through exercises between appointments means you show up to therapy better prepared and more self-aware.
-Several therapists now actively recommend AI apps as between-session tools for their clients.

 Where AI Therapy Falls Short — The Honest Limits